CCIG-Champalimaud/radiomics-pipeline/README.md

 The `--assume_same` flag assumes that no registration is required if moving images/masks have the same shape as the fixed image (i.e. they are already aligned).

 ```
-usage: extract-radiomic-features.py [-h] --input_paths INPUT_PATHS [INPUT_PATHS ...] --configs CONFIGS [CONFIGS ...] --mask_path MASK_PATH --target_spacing TARGET_SPACING [TARGET_SPACING ...] --output_path OUTPUT_PATH [--registration {mask,largest,first}] [--assume_same]
+usage: extract-radiomic-features.py [-h] --input_paths INPUT_PATHS [INPUT_PATHS ...] --configs
+                                    CONFIGS [CONFIGS ...] --mask_path MASK_PATH
+                                    --target_spacing TARGET_SPACING [TARGET_SPACING ...]
+                                    --output_path OUTPUT_PATH
+                                    [--registration {mask,largest,first,none}] [--assume_same]

 Extracts features for a given set of sequences and a single mask.
-In case the sequences or the mask are of different sizes, it maps all of the sequences to a common space given as input.
-Optionally, this script also registers all sequences assuming that the first sequence is the reference.
-The mask may also be registered if its input size is different from that of the first input sequence.
+In case the sequences or the
+mask are of different sizes, it maps all of the sequences to a common space given as input.
+Optionally, this script also registers all sequences assuming that the first sequence is the
+reference.
+The mask may also be registered if its input size is different from that of the
+first input sequence.

 options:
   -h, --help            show this help message and exit